Jun 28, 2021 | 15 Mins read

 Frequently Asked Questions

-What is an engineering escalation in the context of customer support, and why do they occur?
+What is an engineering escalation management in the context of customer support, and why do they occur?

 In customer support, an engineering escalation refers to a process where complex or critical customer issues are transferred from frontline support agents to the engineering or technical teams for resolution.
 These escalations typically occur when the frontline support team encounters challenges beyond their scope, such as intricate technical problems, software bugs, or issues requiring in-depth product knowledge.
 Engineering escalations are essential to ensure that customers receive specialized assistance and that complex issues are addressed effectively.
 They occur to uphold customer experience, resolve challenging problems efficiently, and bridge the gap between customer service teams and engineering teams to provide the best possible customer experience.